-- The heater is equipped with an electronic manual ignitor.
+The heater is equipped with an electronic manual ignitor.
 This system requires no matches, or other source to light heater, but does require one AA battery to operate ignitor.
+(AA Battery included).

 To install or replace battery unscrew the ignitor cap (red button), insert battery positive (+) terminal up and replace cap.